 Affordable Payroll Financing Options When Cash Flow is Down

 A decade ago, payroll financing and payroll funding weren’t even a known business term and now the name is synonymous with many business loan categories.
-Payroll financing and payroll funding is basically a business loan that really can be used for anything the business owner likes including, but not limited to, meeting payroll when cash flow is down.
+Payroll financing and payroll funding is basically a business loan that really can be used for anything the business owner likes including, but not limited to, meeting payroll when a small business cash flow is down.

 Over the years the term payroll financing came about because many small businesses’ biggest expense is payroll and business loans or lines of credit are often used to fund payroll.

 Business loans from banks, business lines of credit, payroll funding companies, accounts receivable invoice Factoring, and other funding options are all forms of payroll financing.
 In each case, the financing is unrestricted meaning the money can be used for any business purpose.